minamiaiko/SecretSanta/README.md

 >
 > $ ./secretsantamailer.py --official
 >
-> This will dispatch the emails and record what emails it sent to the file specified by the secret_santa_record_file setting in config.py.
+> This will dispatch the emails and record what emails it sent to the file specified by the 'secret_santa_record_file' setting in 'config.py'.
 >
 > _Do not look at the contents of this file, unless you want to know who everyone's Secret Santa is._
 >